 Bridgeland...

-The District is part of the master-planned community of Bridgeland, currently consisting of the District, two other water control and improvement districts, six municipal utility districts, and approximately 1,226 acres not currently located within any district.
-The District includes approximately 1,039 acres within the boundaries of Harris County Municipal Utility District No. 489 ("MUD 489"), approximately 376 acres are located within Harris County Municipal Utility District No. 492 ("MUD 492"), approximately 478 acres are located within Harris County Municipal Utility District No. 493 ("MUD 493") and approximately 1,261 acres that are not currently located within the boundaries of any municipal utility district.
+The District is part of the master-planned community of Bridgeland, currently consisting of the District, two other water control and improvement districts, six municipal utility districts, and approximately 1,023 acres not currently located within any district.
+The District includes approximately 1,259 acres within the boundaries of Harris County Municipal Utility District No. 489 ("MUD 489"), approximately 376 acres are located within Harris County Municipal Utility District No. 492 ("MUD 492"), approximately 478 acres are located within Harris County Municipal Utility District No. 493 ("MUD 493") and approximately 1,023 acres that are not currently located within the boundaries of any district.
+The 10.27 acres of land in the process of annexation into the District is located within any other district and therefore said 10.27 acres of land and certain other land owned by the Developer are also in the process of being annexed into MUD 493.
 The development of Bridgeland is planned by the Developer (defined below) to ultimately encompass approximately 11,400 acres.
-See "RISK FACTORS-Overlapping Debt and Taxes," "BRIDGELAND" and "THE DISTRICT."
+See "INVESTMENT CONSIDERATIONS-Overlapping Debt and Taxes," "BRIDGELAND" and "THE DISTRICT."

 The Developer...

 Bridgeland Development, LP, a Maryland limited partnership (the "Developer") is the developer of Bridgeland.
 The Developer is wholly owned by The Howard Hughes Corporation, a Delaware corporation ("HHC").
 HHC is a public company whose stock is traded on the New York Stock Exchange under the symbol HHC.

-DEVELOPER."
+See "THE DEVELOPER."

 Status of Development...
-Underground utilities and paving are complete for 920 single-family residential lots

-(approximately 270 acres) in the District.
-As of November, 2019, 276 homes were complete and occupied, 162 homes were under construction or continue to be in the name of a builder, and 482 lots were available for home construction.
+Underground utilities and paving are complete for 1,857 single-family residential lots (approximately 488 acres) in the District.
+As of September 3, 2021, 1,086 homes were complete and occupied, 2 homes were complete and unoccupied, 207 homes were under construction or continue to be in the name of a builder, and 562 lots were available for home construction.
 Homes in the District are being offered for sale at prices ranging from approximately \$240,000 to over \$1,000,000.
-In addition, utility construction for 273 single-family residential lots (approximately 91 acres) is underway with completion expected in the first quarter of 2020.
+In addition, utility construction for 467 single-family residential lots (approximately 99 acres) is underway with completion expected in the fourth quarter of 2021.

-The remainder of the District is comprised of approximately 851 acres that are not developable (amenity/detention facilities, pipeline easements, street right-of-way, drill sites and utility sites) and approximately 1,897 developable acres that have not been provided with utility service (excluding approximately 91 acres where utility and/or paving are underway).
-See "THE DISTRICT-Land Use," "-Status of Development," and "-Future
+A multi-school complex and church, which is not subject to ad valorem taxation by the District, has been constructed on approximately 133 acres within the District.
+The remainder of the District is comprised of approximately 1,172 acres that are not developable (amenity/detention facilities, pipeline easements, street right-of-way, drill sites and utility sites) and approximately 1,244 developable acres that have not been provided with utility service (excluding approximately 99 acres where utility construction is underway).
+See "THE DISTRICT-Land Use," "-Status of Development," and "-Future Development."

-Development."
+Homebuilders...

-The Builders...
-Homebuilders actively marketing or building homes in the District include Beazer Homes, Chesmar Homes, Coventry Homes, Darling Homes, David Weekley Homes, Frederick Harris

-Estate Homes, Highland Homes, Lennar Homes, M/I Homes, Newmark Homes, Perry Homes, Ravenna Homes, Taylor Morrison, Trendmaker Homes, Village Builders and Westin
+Homebuilders actively marketing or building homes in the District include Beazer Homes, Chesmar Homes, Coventry Homes, Darling Homes, David Weekley Homes, Frederick Harris Estate Homes, Highland Homes, Lennar Homes, M/I Homes, Newmark Homes, Partners in Building, Perry Homes, Ravenna Homes, Taylor Morrison, Trendmaker Homes, Tri Pointe Homes, Village Builders and Westin Homes.

-Homes.
 See "THE DISTRICT-Homebuilding."